Cashing In On Memory Dividends

 Pursuing contentment addresses the hedonic adaptation treadmill problem that the pursuit of happiness tends to create.
 I have determined what is enough in my life—enough money, enough stuff, enough commitments.

 Minimalism was a big help in this.
 In embracing minimalism, I lessened the emotions and value I placed on items I owned.
 The things I own, such as a car, watch, clothes, boat, home, etc., are no longer symbols of myself, any of my achievements, or my love of other people.
+It changed who I am.
 I don’t need to dress nice for other people.
 I don’t need new things to impress others.

 I also fluctuate my life’s experiences to help me maintain an appreciation for the lucky life that I live.
-In the past year, I have slept on an inflatable camping mattress, two bunk beds, a rock-hard bed that made my hips ache, and several gigantic and comfortable king beds, and many beds in between (62 in all).
+In the past year as a full-time nomad, I have slept on an inflatable camping mattress, two bunk beds, a rock-hard bed that made my hips ache, and several gigantic and comfortable king beds, and many beds in between (62 in all).

 The variation keeps my perspective in check.
 If the bed does its job, then I am content with that.
 I don’t need an incredible bed every night to appreciate my daily life.
 The same applies to my food, clothes, transportation, and excursions.